Next Ross County Manager Odds – Four Names Who Could Replace Don Cowie

 Still just 39, Brown is viewed as a manager with enormous potential, and a move to a former-Premiership side like County would be seen as a natural next step in his coaching progression.

-Scottish Premiership on Free Bets
+Scottish Football on Free Bets

 From the latest managerial changes and breaking news to live odds and Scottish football tips from Kai Watson, we’ve got every angle covered to keep you informed and ahead of the game North of the border.